GVSUProjectGrandPath/Budgeting-Bot/README.md

    pip install -r requirements.txt
    ```
 3. Add your OpenAI API key to a `.env` file in `backend/app`:

+   This `.env` file has to be added to a `.gitignore` file when pushing the project to a public repository to prevent its contents from being exposed.

    ```
    cd backend/app
    ```